Motorsport Manager: Development

 The game was developed by British video game developer, Playsport Games, and published by Sega.

-On 31 January 2017 the game received modding support via Steam Workshop allowing players to download custom made mods made by the community and change the database of the game to better reflect the real motorsport world (eg) World Motorsport Championship - Formula One Asia Pacific Super Cup - Formula Two and European Racing Series - Formula Three.
+On 31 January 2017 the game received modding support via Steam Workshop allowing players to download custom made mods made by the community and change the database of the game to better reflect the real motorsport world, e.g. World Motorsport Championship (Formula One), Asia Pacific Super Cup (Formula Two), and European Racing Series (Formula Three).
 It also allows players to import custom car models and more via the game's engine Unity.

 Release

 Motorsport Manager was originally released on mobile for iOS on 21 August 2014.
 Following considerable success both critically and commercially upon release, the game was released on Android in 2015.
 The subsequent macOS, Microsoft Windows and Linux desktop versions were published by Sega, following their financial backing of developer Playsport Games, and were released on 9 November 2016 and 23 November 2016 respectively.
 The desktop versions of the game significantly expanded upon the gameplay mechanics of the mobile version, alleviating the previous hardware constraints put forward by mobile devices, which allowed for a more in-depth gameplay experience with enhanced graphical fidelity, relative to mobile versions of the game.
 The version for Nintendo Switch was released on March 14, 2019.
 In the Switch version, which is the console debut for the series, you can build a team with three car classes and compete in nine tiers of racing.